Stokes Library - For Faculty

 Links for Faculty

-Article Express - we'll do our best to get it to you ASAP
+Article Express - We'll do our best to get it to you ASAP

 Information for Faculty

 Please submit your reserve readings lists as early as possible.
-Journal articles and book chapters, where copyright guidelines allow, will be made available electronically through the library website and through the Blackboard site for individual courses.
+Journal articles and book chapters, where copyright guidelines allow, will be made available electronically through the library website and through the Blackboard or Canvas sites for individual courses.
 The library will request copyright clearance for any readings made available electronically that fall outside the "fair use" guidelines.
 Readings not available electronically will be available in paper form in the library.
 These can circulate for 3 hours.
 To submit your lists or for questions about reserve readings, contact Linda Chamberlin (email@example.com, 609-258-4848).

 Research Consultations/Library Instruction